Elevators or Escalators: What’s More Dangerous?

 Elevator Related Injuries

-The same study referenced above concluded that there were 9,800 elevator injuries requiring hospitalization in one year they studied.
+The same study referenced in the escalator accident section concluded that there were 9,800 elevator injuries requiring hospitalization in one year they studied.
 Two longer-term studies concluded that an average of 2,639 people aged 65 and older suffered elevator-related injuries each year, along with 1,935 children.

 Why are there More Elevator Related Injuries and Deaths?